gnaratil2017/imdb-analysis/README.md

 ## App Functionality

 The app can do the following things:
-	- Search for a production according to its title, genre, involved person, type, or any combination of them
+ - Search for a production according to its
+ 	- title,
+	- genre,
+	- involved person,
+	- type,
+	- any combination of them

  - Rank productions according its average ratings if it received a minimun number of votes from IMDB users in the following categories:
   	- genres (Action, Comedy, Documentary, Fantasy, Sci-Fi, etc.)
   	- type (movie, tvSeries, short, tv movie, etc.)
   	- time interval (e.g. 2010 - 2015)
   	- year
   	- person involved in production

-	- Recommend productions similiar to the one specified
+ - Recommend productions similiar to the production specified

 ## File Overview